walshbr/data-for-the-rest-of-us/index.md

 | 8 | C- |
 | 1-7 | D |

+For each week, even those weeks when you will be working as a group, you must ensure that you have all expected pieces uploaded to your own Canvas account.
+This means that each group member will likely upload a version of the same document as well as a write up of your own contribution.

 ## Late Assignments

 Because the course moves quickly and builds on itself, it's important to get your assignments in on time.
 If this becomes a problem, reach out to Brandon to discuss to see if we can work out alternatives for you.